X-Sharp/XSharpPublic/README.md

 The source code is available under the Apache 2 license that you can find in the root of this repository: https://github.com/X-Sharp/XSharpDev/blob/master/license.txt.

-Some source files still speak about the "X# compiler source code License".
-This will be changed in the coming weeks.

 Of course we welcome all additions, bug fixes etc.